tbgolfer86/Note-Taker/README.md

 ---

   ## Usage
-  The user can run the server.js file in the command-line to start the server and then visit the url logged in the console.
+  The user can run the server.js file in the command-line to start the local server and then visit the url that gets logged to the console.

 ---

   ## License

 ---

   ## Contributing
-  N/A

 ---

   ## Tests
-  N/A

 ---